DaveBackus/Data_Bootcamp_Book/py-fun1.md

 In [1]: 2*3
 Out[1]: 6
 ```
 The first line is our input, we typed it.
 The second line is the response or output Python produces.
-The numbers in square brackets [] are sequential:  The number [1] increases to [2], [3], and so on, as we continue.
+The numbers in square brackets are sequential:  The number [1] increases to [2], [3], and so on.

 The second calculation, `2 * 3`, does the same thing.
 The space around the * doesn't change the output.
 As a general rule, we can put spaces wherever we think they make the code more readable.